 The Solution: Create flexible secondary roles (journalist, detective's assistant, family friend) that let additional personalities contribute without disrupting the core mystery.

-The Solution: Assign them a role requiring frequent interaction (suspect, detective) but also build in investigation phases where they're less central.
+The Solution: Assign them a role requiring frequent interaction (suspect, detective) but also build in investigation phases where they are less central.
 Explicitly invite quieter guests to share their observations: "What did you notice about the timeline?"

-Key Fact: Most personality mismatches are solvable with small adjustments to game structure.
+Most personality mismatches can be addressed with small adjustments to game structure before or during play.

 Before you buy or download, ask:

-If you can answer "yes" to most of these, you've found a game that respects personality diversity—and that's the foundation of a murder mystery party where everyone has genuine fun.
+If you can answer "yes" to most of these, you have found a game that respects personality diversity—and that is the foundation of a murder mystery party where everyone has genuine fun.

-Key Takeaway: The perfect murder mystery game isn't the fanciest or most popular—it's the one that fits your specific group's personalities.
+Key Takeaway: The right murder mystery game is not necessarily the fanciest or most popular—it is the one that fits your specific group's personalities.

 A: Yes—introverts often excel at them because structured formats reduce social anxiety and reward careful thinking.
-Choose investigation-focused games over improvisation-heavy formats, and you'll likely find your introverted guests reporting these as some of their favorite social events.
+Choose investigation-focused games over improvisation-heavy formats, and introverted guests are likely to find the experience far more enjoyable than they expected.

 Key Takeaway: Structure beats small talk.